-Unit 1 Unit 2 Formative assessment 1 (FA1): Problem-solving and modelling task 20% Formative assessment 3 (FA3): Examination on Units 1 and 2 50% Formative assessment 2 (FA2): Examination on Unit 1 30%
+Unit 1 Unit 2 Formative assessment 1 (FA1): Problem-solving and modelling task 20% Formative assessment 3 (FA3): Examination 20% Formative assessment 2 (FA2): Examination 30% Formative assessment 4 (FA4): Examination 30%

 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).